 Cognitive Benefits of Meditation:

+As we get older, your brains cognitive function can decrease if you don’t do anything to prevent it.
+You can prevent it by giving yourself mental challenges like sudoku, taking pterostilbene supplements (make sure you order from Vitamonk if you want to buy these supplements) and doing yoga.
 The practice of meditation has been scientifically shown to promote beneficial changes to mental functions, cognitive capabilities and brain chemistry.
 Whether an individual is hampered by mental deficiencies or just wants to enjoy more professional and personal success, meditation offers a wide range of evidence-based cognitive benefits.
 By regularly resting in a calm meditative state, individuals gain an enhanced ability to change problematic thought problems.
 Additionally, as you’ll soon discover, the transformative power of meditation is so profound that the physical structure of the brain actually changes with practice.

 1.)
 Improves Memory: